-LES and UUI executed a modification to the long term related party debt to extend the original maturity of 28 January 2022 to 28 January 2023.
+LES and UUI executed a modification to the long term related party debt in December 2022 to extend the original maturity of 28 January 2023 to 28 January 2026.
 Due to this extension of maturity, the debt will continue to be classified as a long term liability.

-The spread of the coronavirus (COVID-19) is being monitored and evaluated by LES.
+The spread of the coronavirus (COVID-19) continues to be monitored and evaluated by LES.
 LES has ongoing detailed preparations in place to ensure the safety and wellbeing of our employees, communities and key stakeholders and our ability to keep our plant operating.
 Dedicated teams are working to manage the risk while closely monitoring local conditions and government advice.

-All business travel to other countries has ceased, visitor tours have been postponed and employees who can work from home are being required to do so.
+All business travel to other countries has resumed, visitor tours have also resumed and employees who can work from home are being allowed to do so.
 Increased hygiene measures have been implemented.
-Guidance has been issued and employees are being updated daily on any new actions.
+Guidance has been issued and employees are being updated on any new actions and protocols.